 Thinking of extending to create a conservatory or orangery?
 A traditional bi-folding design will work well, opening the room up into the garden on warmer days.

-9. Combine different door styles in an awkward space
+7. Combine with sliding doors in an awkward space

-Like the idea of a different door colour on the inside of your room to that on the outside?
+Like the idea of a different door color on the inside of your room to that on the outside?
 This is something you can achieve with composite bi-fold doors and sliding doors.
-The composite construction of these WarmCore aluminium doors from Bison Frames means a different shade on either side comes at no extra cost.
+The composite construction of these WarmCore aluminium doors (opens in new tab) from Bison Frames means a different shade on either side comes at no extra cost.
 There are four powder-coated finishes on offer, as well as four external aluminium designs for the door sashes, three handle finishes and four threshold options.
-Around £840 per door leaf.

-12. Fit bi-fold doors in a period home
+9. Fit bi-fold doors for a home extension

-Bi-fold doors and sliding doors can happily fit with a Victorian home.
+Bi-fold doors can happily suit an extension of a Victorian home or other historic property.
 In this extension project by Scenario Architecture, they make the addition bright and open, while still allowing light through to the original home via door and window openings left in place to respect the historic layout.
-These bi-fold doors are integrated with angled fixed frame glazing in the gable end and a single glazed door.
-Six-panel set of Sunflex SF75 bi-fold doors, from £1,500 per panel including fitting, IDSystems.
+These bi-fold doors from ID Systems (opens in new tab) are integrated with angled fixed frame glazing in the gable end and a single glazed door.

-13. Fit bi-fold doors into an industrial home design
+10. Include bi-fold doors in an industrial home design

 In dark silver metallic with stainless steel hardware, these bi-fold doors from Origin (opens in new tab) complement the interior furnishings perfectly.
 Standard two-door bi-fold, H2.2m x W1.8m, £2,519.